PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 .. _section-1:

-A tuple is an immutable list: It is just like a list except that you can’t change the contents.
+A tuple is an immutable list: It is just like a list except that you can't change the contents.
 You create a tuple by a display consisting of expressions in parentheses separated by commas, for example:

 ::